 Is Business Income Insurance The Same As Business Interruption Insurance?

-When it comes to protecting your business from unexpected events, such as fires, natural disasters, or other unforeseen circumstances, having the right insurance coverage is crucial.
-Business income insurance and business interruption insurance are often used interchangeably, but there are some key differences between the two.
+When protecting your business from unexpected events, such as fires, natural disasters, or other unforeseen circumstances, having the right insurance coverage is crucial.
+Business income and interruption insurance are often used interchangeably, but the two have some key differences.
 So, is business income insurance the same as business interruption insurance?
 Let’s take a closer look.

 Is business income insurance the same as business interruption insurance?